 The Trail (No longer accessible and now private property)

 After parking along the road, you will want to walk past the gate and start down the dirt road.
 I went on a weekend, and there were a dozen or so other cars all parked there enjoying the hike.

-The hike is all downhill on the way there so naturally, it is all uphill heading back.
+The hike is all downhill on the way there, so naturally, it is all uphill heading back.
 Just remember that if it is a hot day as there is not much shade.

-As you hike downhill you will start getting better views of the canyon and hills in front of you.
+As you hike downhill, you will start getting better views of the canyon and hills in front of you.
 It is a pretty spectacular place spot for photography, especially at sunset.
 After turning the corner, you will see the ruins come into view.

 These ruins are from a house built by George Knapp, founder of Union Carbide Chemicals, in 1918.
-The house stood until 1945 when it burned down in a forest fire and was not rebuilt.
+The house stood until 1945 when it burned down in a forest fire and was never rebuilt.

 The most impressive part of the ruins are the arches though.

-All in all, I enjoyed Knapp’s Castle and can’t wait to check it out again the future.
+All in all, I enjoyed Knapp’s Castle and can’t wait to check it out again in the future.
 Let me know if you have been in the comments.